Biswajit-Mohapatra2/Technical-blogs/clf0t6y35000708lbaref5wj9.md

 ---
 title: "Deploy Springboot Microservices App into Amazon EKS Cluster using Jenkins Pipeline"
+seoTitle: "Springboot App and Deploy into EKS Cluster"
+seoDescription: "how to automate spring-boot microservices builds using the Jenkins pipeline and Deploy it into AWS EKS Cluster with help of the Kubernetes CLI plug-in."
 datePublished: Thu Mar 09 2023 07:50:14 GMT+0000 (Coordinated Universal Time)
 cuid: clf0t6y35000708lbaref5wj9
 slug: deploy-springboot-microservices-app-into-amazon-eks-cluster-using-jenkins-pipeline